robogeek/sqlite3-key-value-data-store/README.md

 const table3 = new SQ3DataStore(table1.DB, 'table3');
 ```

 This shows creating three key/value pools in the same `:memory:` instance.
+One can create many data tables.

 ```js
 SQ3DataStore#DB
 ```

 As just explained, the `DB` getter retrieves the `Database` instance being used in the table.
+It means your code can go behind the scenes and directly invoke SQLITE3 API methods.

 ```js
 SQ3DataStore#put(